jwlehner/applications/2015-12-15--RCAC/project_description.md

 ## Background to the project

 Multiple works have been dedicated on the geology of the Milesian Peninsula (H.
-Brückner), and  its archaeological remains (Milet, Priene, Didym, Tavşan Adası) as well as  extensive surveys (Paul Wilski, Hans Lohmann) covering over a century of research.
+Brückner), and  its archaeological remains (Milet, Priene, Didyma, Tavşan Adası) as well as  extensive surveys (Paul Wilski, Hans Lohmann) covering over a century of research.
 This work is often inadequate to build model and to test hypotheses concerning hinterland occupation, integration or economic